Xfce-Classic/libxfce4ui-nocsd/README.md

 We implement all CSD-specific functionality as ABI-compatible shims that simply forward to the relevant GtkDialog methods.
-This allows upstream applications built against libxfce4ui to function with no modifications.
+This allows upstream applications built against upstream libxfce4ui to function with no modifications.